How to Charge an AGM Battery: A Step-by-Step Tutorial

 Types of AGM battery chargers

-There are two common types of AGM chargers in the market; the first is a basic smart charger, a compact and affordable option with some safety features.
+There are two common types of AGM chargers in the market.
+The first is a basic smart charger, a compact and affordable option with some safety features.
 These can detect the battery type and adjust its voltage accordingly, making it suitable for occasional AGM battery users.

 The second AGM chargers are professional-graded with advanced features like heavy-duty charging modes.
 A professional-grade charger has quicker charging speeds and premium diagnostics, making it ideal for professional users with higher amperage needs.